Baratam-Saiprasoona/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/README.md

   - Optimize resource utilization by balancing workloads across teams.
   - Enhance transparency with clear assignment logic and reporting.

-#✨ Key Features
+# ✨ Key Features

-Automated Routing – Instantly directs tickets to the right group.
+ - Automated Routing – Instantly directs tickets to the right group.

-Dynamic Rules – Configurable by category, priority, or type.
+ - Dynamic Rules – Configurable by category, priority, or type.

-Load Balancing – Distributes workload evenly.
+ - Load Balancing – Distributes workload evenly.

-Escalation Support – Auto-escalates tickets nearing SLA breach.
+ - Escalation Support – Auto-escalates tickets nearing SLA breach.

-Notifications – Real-time alerts for quicker responses.
+ - Notifications – Real-time alerts for quicker responses.

-Analytics – Reports on ticket flow and team performance.
+ - Analytics – Reports on ticket flow and team performance.

-⚙️ ServiceNow Developer Setup
+# ⚙️ ServiceNow Developer Setup

-Sign up for a free developer account at the ServiceNow Developer Portal .
+Sign up for a free developer account at the ServiceNow Developer Portal.

 Verify your email and log in.